 A common but under diagnosed problem in the spring garden is a disease called downy mildew.
 This disease can damage or stunt plants and is difficult to diagnose.
-But, if you are familiar with the different ways this disease presents itself and with the conditions it can grow in, you will be better able to take steps to control downy mildew in your garden.
+However, if you are familiar with the different ways this disease presents itself and with the conditions in which it can grow in, you will be better able to take steps to control downy mildew in your garden.

 What is Downy Mildew?